SRTLab/netem-wrapper/README.md

 a correlation of 0.25%.
 This correlation is used to simulate burst errors.
 This event has a duration of 15 seconds.
 3. This event is 10 second long and adds a constant 50ms delay.
-4. The simulation is finished by 5 seconds of cleared conditions,
+4. The simulation is finished by 5 seconds of cleared conditions.